 Although the secondary protocol session must be routed to the same UAG appliance as was used for the primary XML-API connection, there is a choice of whether the secondary protocol session is routed through the load balancer or not.
 This normally depends on the capabilities of the load balancer.

-For example, with an F5 BIG-IP Local Traffic Manager (LTM), primary and secondary protocol traffic goes the F5 LTM, and that ensures the correct routing of secondary protocol sessions by using source IP affinity.
+For example, with a VMware NSX Advanced Load Balancer (formerly Avi), primary and secondary protocol traffic goes through the Avi Service Engines, and that ensures the correct routing of secondary protocol sessions by using source IP affinity.
 This has the advantage that there only needs to be a single public IP address.
 Where the load balancer does not have this capability, another option is to dedicate additional IP addresses for each UAG appliance so that the secondary protocol session can bypass the load balancer.
 See Load Balancing across VMware Unified Access Gateway Appliances.

 When HTML Access is used, a web browser is used as the client to access a Horizon resource instead of an installed, native Horizon Client.
 One consideration is that the browser should trust the SSL certificate presented to it.
 In an external connection, the Unified Access Gateway runs the Blast Secure Gateway and will present the UAG certificate to the browser to verify identity.